Health and Physical Education

 - T20 Cricket Carnival (Years 5 and 6)

-- Winter Fixtures/Lightning Carnival for Football, Netball and Hockey (Years 4-6)
+- Winter Fixtures/Lightning Carnival for Football, Netball and Frisbee (Years 4-6)

 The Health Curriculum is delivered by classroom teachers.
 Bushfire education and Social Emotional Learning are key priorities for our school.
 A whole school program called PATHS (Promoting Alternative Thinking Skills) teaches students ways of managing their feelings and developing positive conflict resolution skills in order to work calmly and productively with others.
 Bushfire education is part of the curriculum for all classes and regular fire drills ensure the school community to well prepared in the event of a bushfire emergency.